-As of this blog post, the latest version of Postfix that installs via yum on CentOS 5 (using the standard repositories) is Postfix 2.3.3.
-But there have been a lot of great improvements to Postfix since that release, and the now-current version is Postfix 2.11.
-To take advantage of the features from this new version, you can easily build and install your own binaries from the Postfix source code and install the latest Postfix on RHEL / CentOS.
+As of this blog post, the version of Postfix that installs via yum on CentOS 7, 6, and 5 systems (using the standard repositories) is lower than the latest stable version.
+But there have been a lot of great improvements to Postfix since the earlier releases, and the now-current version is Postfix 3.02.
+Or perhaps you want to compile your own version of Postfix to enable MariaDB / MySQL support.
+To take advantage of all the features from the latest version of Postfix, you can easily build and install your own binaries from the Postfix source code and install the latest Postfix on RHEL / CentOS.

 This tutorial assumes:

-- You are running RHEL 5 or CentOS 5 (although I have also verified this exact procedure works on Fedora 12)
+- You are running RHEL or CentOS 7, 6, or 5 (I have also verified this exact procedure also works on Fedora since version 12)

 - You are using bash shell

 If you have a different environment than noted above, then you’ll have to make whatever adjustments are necessary to make these instructions apply to you.

 As always, backup first, follow these instructions at your own risk, do your best to understand what I’m recommending (rather than just following the steps blindly), and YMMV (your mileage may vary).

 CentOS 5 Only: Check the Previous Build Options